marinp1/toggl-2-toggl/README.md

 ## Limitations

-- For safety, source entry is skipped if target account already contains an entry with same start time and duration
+- For safety, new source entries are skipped if target account already contains an entry with same start time and duration and it was not marked as a modified entry
 - Synchronisation interval cannot be changed
 - Having more than one active deployments can cause uninteded side-effects
 - Deletion and modification works only for tasks that were created with this tool